mattstyles/grunt-banner/README.md

 Type: `Function`

 Allows the banner to be generated for each file using the output of the process function.

+### The ```options.replace: true``` default locate-and-mark functionality

+The default locate-and-mark process, invoked when you specify the `replace: true` option (or `position: "replace"` without any `replace:` value to go with that one) is set up to locate copyright banner comment chunks in either C or C++ style format, i.e. surrounded by `/*....*/` or single- or multiline `//` comment chunks.

+The process will inspect each comment chunk which start at the **left edge** (hence we ignore all *indented* comment chunks!) and which span *entire* lines, hence ruling out any comments which are leading or trailing source code statements *on the same line*.

+The last restriction placed on any 'old' banner to replace is that it **must** have the (case-**in**sensitive) word `Copyright` in there somewhere.
+And that word **must** be followed by a bit of non-whitespace blurb on the same line: generally a year, a name or both suffices to satisfy this last condition.

+Any such 'banner' block is marked for replacement in its entirety.

+> #### Warning Note:
+>
+> The replacer *does not* check if the *new* banner also includes the `Copyright` phrase, hence multiple applications of `grunt-banner` may lead to the later rounds of `grunt-banner` application *adding* the shiny new banner at the top (or bottom) of the source file.
+>

 ### Usage Examples